 The Houses October Built (2014)

 Director Bobby Roe’s 2014 The Houses October Built is a semi-fictionalized retelling of his own 2011 documentary of the same name.
 The story will be familiar to most: Five friends are on a road trip to scour the best-haunted attractions across America.
 What they didn’t sign up for is a creepy cult of scare-hounds that decide to stalk the band of buddies.
 The found footage genre has been done to death, but there’s something exciting and enticing about the way that Roe and his team breathe new life into this strange hybrid of faux-documentary-meets-narrative tropes.
 Until true evil rears its several ugly heads, it actually feels like you could be watching an authentic, if not slightly demented, low-budget doc about Halloween haunted attractions.
-For those left wanting more when the credits roll, the film spawned a sequel, The Houses October Built 2 (also available on Hulu), that picks up where the first film decides to strand us.
+For those left wanting more when the credits roll, the film spawned a sequel, The Houses October Built 2 (also available on Hulu), that picks up where the first film strands us.

 Rotten Tomatoes: 60%